Every human being carries two possibilities within them.

 The other draws us toward compassion, courage, truth, and service.

+Human nature is not fixed.
 It is something we shape through the choices we make each day.

 Human beings possess both a lower nature and a higher nature.